terrorizer1980/senzing-environment/docs/tutorial.md

 ### Create third Senzing project with Docker support

 1. Give the Senzing project a name.
-   The name is used as a prefix for docker containers.
+   The name is used as a prefix in docker container names.
    Example:

     ```console